marcoalt/maps/README.md

 Map your trips using pics from your phone
 ====

-This script provides R code to visualize GPS data using getoagged pictures.
+This script provides R code to visualize GPS data using geotagged pictures.

 Most pictures taken using a mobile phone get automatically geotagged.
 This script extracts metadata from JPEG files, including latitude, longitude and date when the picture was taken, and plots great circles between locations farther then a configurable threshold.
 Additionally, time spent in different locations is shown using circles of different sizes.